-These disclosures relate only to The Access Bank UK Limited, which has no trading subsidiaries, and therefore does not report on a consolidated basis.
+These disclosures relate only to The Access Bank UK Limited, which, as at 31 December 2023, has no trading subsidiaries, and therefore does not report on a consolidated basis.
 As such there are no significant differences between the total assets and liabilities used for financial reporting and those used for regulatory reporting.